Bárbara M. Brizuela

-Bárbara M. Brizuela is an American mathematics educator, and an associate professor education at Tufts University.
+Bárbara M. Brizuela (born November 24, 1970) is a mathematics educator and a professor of education at Tufts University.
+She currently serves as dean of the Tufts University School of Arts and Sciences.

 Education and career

-Brizuela was born in the United States, though raised in Argentina and Venezuela.

-She has an Ed.D from Harvard University where she studied under Eleanor Duckworth.
-Prior to that, she received a Master of Arts, General Studies in Education from Tufts and a Licenciada en Ciencias Pedagógicas and Licenciada en Psicopedagogía degrees from the Universidad de Belgrano.
+Brizuela was born in the United States but raised in Argentina, Ecuador and Venezuela.
+She has an EdD from Harvard University where she studied with Eleanor Duckworth.
+Prior to that, she received a Master of Arts, General Studies in Education, from Tufts and a Licenciada en Ciencias Pedagógicas and Licenciada en Psicopedagogía degrees from the Universidad de Belgrano.
 She was a Spencer Fellow at the Harvard Graduate School of Education from 1997 until 2000 and a Roy E. Larsen Fellow in 1996–1997.

-She is one of the leaders of the Tufts Math, Science, Technology and Engineering Education graduate research program.

 In 2008, she received a Fulbright Fellowship.

+Brizuela joined the faculty at Tufts in 2001 as assistant professor, was promoted to associate professor in 2007 and full professor in 2015.
+She was Tufts Department of Education Chair (2009–2012) and Director of the PhD and MS in STEM Education (2009–2014).

+In November 2024, she was appointed dean of the Tufts School of Arts and Sciences after serving as interim dean since July following the departure of dean James M. Glaser.
+She previously served as Dean of the Graduate School of Arts and Sciences (2022–2024), as an Academic Dean (2014–2024) and an Associate Dean for Diversity and Inclusion.

 Research

 Brizuela's main research focus is on mathematics education in early childhood and elementary school.
 She mainly studies children's learning of written mathematical representations as well as children's construction of algebraic understandings in a line of work called "Early Algebra".
 She is a member of the Early Algebra Project, an NSF-funded longitudinal study of the effects of introducing some algebraic concepts to children in elementary school, and was the Principal Investigator of a study created to follow up the children of the Early Algebra study into middle and high school, also funded by the NSF.
 She is also involved in the Noyce Teacher Fellowship Program at Tufts and in the research effort surrounding Tufts's Poincaré Institute for Mathematics Education, an NSF NSF MSP project.